opengeospatial/ogcapi-features/README.md

-Lists the collections of data on the server that can be queried ([7.13](http://docs.opengeospatial.org/DRAFTS/17-069r2.html#_collections_)), and each describes basic information about the geospatial data collection, like its id and description, as well as the spatial and temporal extents of all the data contained
+Lists the collections of data on the server that can be queried ([7.13](http://docs.opengeospatial.org/DRAFTS/17-069r2.html#_collections_)), and each describes basic information about the geospatial data collection, like its id and description, as well as the spatial and temporal extents of all the data contained.

 ```
 GET /collections/buildings/items?bbox=160.6,-55.95,-170,-25.89